10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Where it falls short:

-- Cloud processing: audio still leaves your device, even if it stays in the EU
+- Cloud processing: audio leaves your device, even if it stays in the EU

 - No Apple Notes integration